 Officials from the City and the County point out that both parties should also benefit from a more efficient use of public resources.
 This action should also reduce competition for economic development, and provide a greater ability to engage in coordinated planning.

 To see the full text of the documents submitted to the COLG, please click the link below.
 This is a large (60MB) PDF document and may take some time to download.
-It will download as a compressed (.zip) file; you must first extract it and then open the extracted document.
 The document also contains sub-documents in both 8.5x11 and 11x17 format, so you may need a larger format printer if you choose to print the entire document.
 If you'd like just the map of the proposed town boundaries, or just the agreement between the City and the County, follow the subsequent links below.
 The full COLG filing includes both of those documents, so there is no need to download all three.